COOLDOWN AND STARTUP

 - Slowly open discharge valve while closing bypass valve.
 If Pump loses prime, open bypass valve and vent valve momentarily until discharge pressure is again developed.

-- Throttle discharge valve to maintain desire discharge pressure.
+- Throttle discharge valve to maintain desired discharge pressure.
 Opening the discharge valve excessively may break the suction flow or overload the driver.

 STARTUP AFTER SHORT SHUTDOWN PERIODS